Pembroke Center Seed Grants for Collaborative Interdisciplinary Research

 Distribution and Expenditure of Funds

-Award decisions will be made by Friday, May 1, 2015.
-Funds will be available starting on July 1, 2015.
+2015-16 award decisions have been made.
+Funds are available starting on July 1, 2015.
 Expenditure of funds must be completed by June 30, 2016.
 A final report that details the activities supported by the grant and provides a full accounting of expenditures will be due September 1, 2016.

 Contacts for Questions:

 Debbie Weinstein, Associate Director of the Pembroke Center Debbie_Weinstein@brown.edu